moveit/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

 Using multiple pipelines can be beneficial for several reasons, including:

-- It is unsure which planner will produce the best solution for a given planning problem
+- The planner that will produce the best solution is not known a priori
 - There is a chance that the preferred planner might fail and a backup solution should be available

 A general introduction to moveit_cpp can be found in the :doc:`/doc/examples/moveit_cpp/moveitcpp_tutorial`.